rafaelsetragni/flutter_responsive/README.md

 ### Final result:
 ![example_9](example/assets/example9.png "Final result")

-# How to run the pluggin example
+# How to run the plugin example

 This project is a starting point for a Flutter [plug-in package](https://flutter.dev/developing-packages/),